melodyhway/Analysis-of-Nonprofit-Donations/SQLqueries.md

 Organized by year and month, donations range from a min of $36,045 (Jan 2025) to $1,349,623 (May 2025).
 Average monthly donations ranged from $655.36 from January 2025 to $28548 from July 2024.

-### 3. What is the seasonlity in donations?
+### 3. What is the seasonality in donations?
 Do certain months perform better than others?
 ```
 WITH monthly AS (
     SELECT Year, Month,